XDLoLiK/move-copy-lab/README.md

 }
 ```

-But isn't it too clumsy and inconvinient to always type 'static_cast<...>'.
+But it is too clumsy and inconvinient to always type 'static_cast<...>', isn't it?
-And this is the reason for std::move() function to appear. std::move() is
+Right, this is the reason why std::move() function was introduced. std::move() is
 destined to convert evrything into rvalue refernce.
 This is how aforementioned
 example would look with the use of std::move():